cmb69/calendar_xh/README.md

 entering `###` as location, the name of the birthday child as event and the date of birth as start date.

+As of Calendar_XH 2.6, the `description` field (still called `link` in the front-end for backward compatibility reasons), accepts arbitrary HTML.
+It is strongly recommended to keep the descriptions short, and use HTML markup sparingly; otherwise the event list may look ugly.

 ### Calendars

 You can show the event calendar either from the template: